HERE FOR YOU

 The Scrunch Test

-In order to determine whether your wrapping paper can be recycled, you can do the scrunch test.
+To determine whether your wrapping paper can be recycled, you can do the scrunch test.
 If the paper can be scrunched up into a ball and stay that way, then it more than likely will be widely recyclable.
 Of course, it is also best to only buy simpler and thicker paper, as this is more likely to be recyclable.

 Before recycling, you must also remove any sticky tape and decorations such as ribbons and bows, as these cannot be recycled.
 It should also be noted that some local kerbside collections will not accept wrapping paper, so make sure to check your local council website for more information.